Search: 234 results

 Verse ConceptsFine ClothesPeople Stripping PeopleMulti ColouredColor

-and they took him and cast him into the pit; now the pit was empty there was no water in it.
+Then they took him and threw him into the pit.
+The pit was empty; there was no water in it.

 Verse ConceptsPrisonersEmpty ThingsDry Places